kgateway-dev/kgateway/docs/content/advanced_configuration/rbac_configuration.md

 `$roleSuffix` is the string you passed to the Helm flag.
 For example, setting `global.glooRbac.roleSuffix` to the string `"blue-deployment"` will cause the ClusterRole normally named `gloo-resource-reader` to instead be named `gloo-resource-reader-blue-deployment`.

+{{% notice note %}}
+Our Grafana and Prometheus subcharts currently do not allow customization of their own RBAC resources' names, so you may still have a conflict on these.
+The current best-practice is to either disable the install of Grafana/Prometheus, or manually fix after installation.
+{{% /notice %}}